Richard H. Solomon

+Richard Harvey Solomon (June 19, 1937 – March 13, 2017) was an American diplomat and academic.

+A scholar of Chinese politics, Solomon was a faculty member at the University of Michigan before joining the National Security Council under the Richard Nixon administration.
+He left the NSC in 1976 to join the RAND Corporation as head of its political science department, where he remained until returning to government service in 1986.

-Richard Harvey Solomon (June 19, 1937 – March 13, 2017) was an American diplomat and academic who served as Director of Policy Planning from 1986 to 1989, Assistant Secretary of State for East Asian and Pacific Affairs from 1989 to 1992, and U.S. Ambassador to the Philippines from 1992 to 1993.
-In September 1993, he became president of the United States Institute of Peace, a position he held until September 2012.
-He subsequently joined the RAND Corporation as a Senior Fellow.
+He served as director of policy planning in the Department of State from 1986 to 1989, assistant secretary of state for East Asian and Pacific affairs from 1989 to 1992, and U.S. ambassador to the Philippines from 1992 to 1993.

+In September 1993, he became president of the United States Institute of Peace, a position he held until his retirement in September 2012.
+He subsequently returned to the RAND Corporation as a senior fellow and remained there until his death in 2017.